 Q. Where do I send donations?

-A. Donations may be dropped off or mailed to the Komen Northern and Central California office at:
+A. Donations may be dropped off or mailed to the Komen Northern and Central California office using the following address:

 2880 Sunrise Blvd., Suite 220